If you have any questions, please do not hesitate to contact us.

 All buildings except MacGregor and Ham close at midnight.

 Outdoor spaces available for play are: the courtyard between MacGregor and Ham, the hill behind the Willits-Hallowell Center, the Upper Lake, and Pageant Green.
-Mount Holyoke College is in a residential area, and we must abide by local noise ordinances, so outdoor activities will be restricted after 10PM.

 More information about how to get to campus is available here, on the Mount Holyoke College website.